 The concept of “risk” comes up a lot in the classes I TA.
 Usually, it comes up as part of a conversation about acceptable levels of risk for consumer products: How safe should a car be?
 How much money should we spend on fire safety in homes?
 If you’re utilizing a cost-benefit analysis that also means calculating the price of a human life.
 How much is your life worth?
 These questions are familiar to safety regulators, inspectors, CEOs, and government officials but as private citizens and consumers, we like to think that such questions are sufficiently settled.
 Cars are as safe as we can make them because human life is incalculably valuable.
+We won’t be able to know when something bad happens, so it’s better to get sp30 car insurance to avoid disturbing future costs.
 After all, these sorts of questions sound macabre when we invert the function: How many cars should explode every year?
 How many jars of peanut butter should have salmonella in them?
 These questions are largely considered necessary evils in today’s risk-based society, but what kind of society does that create?

 The German sociologist Ulrich Beck wrote a very influential book in 1992 called Risk Society: Towards a New Modernity.
 The very first sentence of the first chapter summarizes the general thesis: “In advanced modernity the social production of wealth is systematically accompanied by the social production of risks.”
 (Emphasis in the original.)
 He goes on to say, “Accordingly, the problems and conflicts relating to distribution in a society of scarcity overlap with the problems and conflicts that arise from the production, definition and distribution of techno-scientifically produced risks.”
 In essence, we as individuals spend our days trying to mitigate our own personal risk.
 We buy insurance, wear seatbelts, wash our fruit, and bring an umbrella in case it rains.
 Large institutions like governments and corporations do something similar, but the implications of their actions are not only bigger, they are also more complex.
 We all learned that the hard way in the 2008 financial collapse.